ouhare/vue-flowchart/README.md

 ## Props
 + orientation: string - 'TD' by default
-+ debug: boolean - if true, mermaid graph definition will be console.log
++ debug: boolean - if true, mermaid graph definition will be console.log on every render

+## Events
-+ onClick: function - apply on every node
++ @click: function (used on component, every nodes will be clickable)
++ @zoom: function

 ## Node options
 + id: int | string - required